AVIARIES

 preparing to bring your new parrot home

-It is such an exciting yet nerve-wracking experience to get ready to bring your new bird home for the first time.
-Often there has been a wait for them to grow, appointments to meet your new baby, and many things to consider to ensure they have as seamless as possible transition into their new environment.
+It is such an exciting yet nerve-wracking experience to prepare to bring your new bird home.
+Often there has been a wait for them to grow, meet and greet appointments, and many things to consider to ensure a seamless transition into their new environment.
 But don't worry, this time is best spent making sure everything is in order before the big "gotcha day" arrives.

 bird proofing your home